aaronstevenwhite/arcweight/docs/working-with-fsts/path-operations.md

 # Path Operations

-**Find optimal solutions and rankings in your FSTs**
+**Find optimal solutions and rankings in FSTs**

-*Shortest path • N-best • Pruning*

 Path operations help you extract meaningful results from FSTs.
-Whether you need the single best answer or multiple alternatives, these operations are essential for practical applications.
+Whether you need the single best answer or multiple alternatives, these operations are important for practical applications.

 ## Shortest Path

 The shortest path operation finds the path through an FST with the minimum total weight.
-This is fundamental for applications like spell correction, speech recognition, and machine translation.
+This is useful for applications like spell correction, speech recognition, and machine translation.

 ### When to Use Shortest Path